-For couples who have the countryside close to heart, there is only one serious choice when it comes to wedding venues- and that is a beautiful outdoor event.
+For couples who have the countryside close to heart, there is only one serious choice when it comes to wedding venues- and that is a beautiful outdoor wedding event.
 We love these celebrations at Northcote Manor Hotel.
-They not only look beautiful, but provide endless scope for fun and creativity.
+They not only look beautiful but provide endless scope for fun and creativity.

 Even a traditional wedding gains a breath of fresh air from being hosted in a lovely outdoor location; whether you go for a vintage feel or delight your guests with summer games and surprises, there are so many possibilities for unique weddings.
-Getting married outdoors definitely adds more freedom and scope for themes and seasonality too; so without further ado, here are some tips and ideas to put the magic into country house weddings:
+Getting married outdoors definitely adds more freedom and scope for themes and seasonality too; so without further ado, here are some tips and ideas to put the magic into country house outdoor wedding in Devon:

 Outdoor Wedding Themes & Guest Area Ideas

 Bailing out some seating: Rustic features & decorations can be affordable as well as fun (image: Festival Brides/ Pinterest)

 Once you have settled on a venue, the fun really starts in earnest with the huge possibilities for how you deck out your event.
 Will you opt for rustic charm, or a manor house style elegance?
 We’ve seen everything from hay bales used as seating (great fun and very affordable!) to elegant garden party style layouts, with dapper chairs and cocktails on the lawn.

 Wooden signs and other simple touches are personal and inexpensive (Image: Wong Quinnell Photography)